-- 5.3 To alert boats that a race or sequence of races will begin soon, the orange starting line flag will be displayed on the race committee signal vessel with one or more sound signals at least five minutes before a warning signal is made. - On the last day of the event no starting signal will be made after 14:30, unless fewer than four races have been completed for a class by this time in which case this time limit is extended to 15:30 for that class.
+- 6.4 To alert boats that a race or sequence of races will begin soon, the orange starting line flag will be displayed on the race committee signal vessel with one or more sound signals at least five minutes before a warning signal is made. - The warning signal for any subsequent start in a sequence will be made not less than 1 minute after the starting signal for the previous start in the sequence. - On the last day of the event no starting signal will be made after 14:30 unless the Gold fleet in the 5.3 National Championships has not completed a race by this time in which case this time limit may be extended to 15:30 for that fleet.